 What are Territories?

-Territories are the administrative divisions that have a relatively smaller administrative area of coverage as compared to states.
-Usually, all the administrative and political activities of a territory come under the jurisdiction of the state.
+Territories are administrative divisions with a relatively smaller administrative area of coverage than states.
+Usually, all a territory’s administrative and political activities come under the state’s jurisdiction.

 However, it is understandable that territories do not get to enjoy the rights and full political benefits that a state can enjoy.
 The word territory is derived from the Latin word territorium.

-Territorium stands for ‘land around a town’.
-In this case, we can clearly understand how this would be applicable, as the land around a town would not be much big and similarly, a territory is characterized by its small political area coverage.
+Territorium stands for ‘land around a town.’
+In this case, we can clearly understand how this would be applicable, as the land around a town would not be much big.
+Similarly, a territory is characterized by its small political area coverage.

 There are quite a few types of territories.
-The main ones being, capital territory, dependent territory, federal territory, overseas territory, etc.
+The main ones are capital territory, dependent territory, federal territory, overseas territory, etc.

 Capital territories are those where the administrative capital of a country is located.
-This is done so that no other state can take undue advantage or importance because the capital is located in its own borders.
+This is done so that no other state can take undue advantage or importance because the capital is within its borders.

-Dependent territories are those which are not independent yet are not in the direct political-administrative capabilities of the federal government.
-Federal territories on the other hand are those which are under the direct jurisdiction of the central government.
+Dependent territories are not independent yet and are not in the direct political-administrative capabilities of the federal government.
+Federal territories, on the other hand, are under the central government’s direct jurisdiction.

-Overseas territories are those which are under the jurisdiction of the government but are separated by the ocean lying in between the mainland and the territory.
+Overseas territories are those under the government’s jurisdiction but are separated by the ocean lying between the mainland and the territory.

 What are States?

 States are the units in which the political land of a country is divided.
-A state can be created due to a variety of reasons, like due to a certain religious majority being present there, or due to other political reasons.
+A state can be created due to a variety of reasons, like due as a certain religious majority being present there or due to other political reasons.

 Officially, in a federal country, a state is defined as the federal polity that makes up the federal country.
-The word state could have been derived from several European languages as there are a lot of similar words that could have possibly been involved in its etymology, however, it is predominantly believed to have originated from the Latin word status, which means either a condition or circumstances.
+The word state could have been derived from several European languages as many similar words could have possibly been involved in its etymology.
+However, it is predominantly believed to have originated from the Latin word status, which means a condition or circumstances.

-In federal government systems, a state government and the federal government are two different, separate entities.
+In federal government systems, a state government and the federal government are separate entities.

 Main Differences Between Territory and State

-- The main difference between territory and state is that territory is a small political division that does not have an administration of its own, while a state is a relatively larger portion of land which constitutes a federal nation and has a government of its own.
+- The main difference between territory and state is that territory is a small political division that does not have an administration of its own.
+In contrast, a state is a relatively larger portion of land that constitutes a federal nation and has a government of its own.

 - Territories are small, while states are relatively larger.